milovanderlinden/blackarch-site/_posts/2014-08-21-new-mirror.md

 ---
 layout: post
-title: New Turkey mirror added!
+title: Mirror in Turkey
+category: mirror
+icon: fa-sitemap
 ---

 We would like to thank [knuth.mirrortr.com](http://knuth.mirrortr.com/blackarch) for becoming a mirror.